Osteopenia - premature infants

 Abrams SA, Tiosano D. Disorders of calcium, phosphorus, and magnesium metabolism in the neonate.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2020:chap 87.

-Koves IH, Ness KD, Nip A S-Y, Salehi P. Disorders of calcium and phosphorus metabolism.
-In: Gleason CA, Juul SE, eds.
+Eitel KB, Koves IH, Ness KD, Salehi P. Disorders of calcium and phosphorus metabolism.
+In: Gleason CA, Sawyer T, eds.
 Avery's Diseases of the Newborn.
-10th ed.
-Philadelphia, PA: Elsevier; 2018:chap 95.
+11th ed.
+Philadelphia, PA: Elsevier; 2024:chap 83.